 "Say you (Sarah) are my sister (a lie), so that it may go well with me because of you, and that my life may be spared on your account" (Genesis 12:11 - 13, NRSV).

 Sarah was asked to lie, or at least tell the Egyptians a half-truth, in order to protect Abraham's life.
 We discover the half-truth when, in Genesis 20, Abraham again uses her to save himself from a powerful ruler, which in this case was the king of Gerar named Abimelech.
 After being confronted by the king he admits that his wife was more than his sister!

 I thought, 'There is absolutely no fear of God in this place.
-They will kill me because of my wife.' (sounds familiar, doesn't it?)
-12 Besides, SHE REALLY IS MY SISTER, the daughter of my father though not the daughter of my mother, and she became my wife (Genesis 20:11, HCSB).
+They will kill me because of my wife.'
+Besides, She is really my sister, the daughter of my father though not the daughter of my mother, and she became my wife (Genesis 20:11, HCSB).

 Marriages between men and their half-sisters were not uncommon in ancient times.
 Although the response Sarah was coached to give (on two occasions) concerning the nature of her relationship with Abraham was not a complete lie, it was nevertheless only part true and a deception (she was, after all, married to him!).

 Abraham's concerns and fears that he would be killed because of his wife were not entirely unwarranted.
 When the Egyptians met her the Bible states they, "saw that the woman was very beautiful" (Genesis 12:14, NASB).
 After discovering her beauty they took her immediately to Pharaoh's house!
 Abraham's life was not only spared but because the Egyptians believed he was the brother of Sarah he was given donkeys, camels and even slaves (Genesis 12:16)!